jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-22-dbt-pizza-shop-4/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In Part 3, we developed a dbt project that targets Google BigQuery with fictional pizza shop data.
-Two dimension tables that keep product and user records are created as Type 2 slowly changing dimension (SCD Type 2) tables, and one transactional fact table is built to keep pizza orders.
-The fact table is denormalized using nested and repeated fields for improving query performance.
-In this post, we discuss how to set up an ETL process on the project using Apache Airflow.
+description: Orchestrate the BigQuery pizza shop dbt project with Apache Airflow, running the SCD type 2 dimension tables and the denormalised fact table.
 ---

 In [Part 3](/blog/2024-02-08-dbt-pizza-shop-3), we developed a [dbt](https://docs.getdbt.com/docs/introduction) project that targets Google BigQuery with fictional pizza shop data.
 Two dimension tables that keep product and user records are created as [Type 2 slowly changing dimension (SCD Type 2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) tables, and one transactional fact table is built to keep pizza orders.
 The fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested) for improving query performance.
 In this post, we discuss how to set up an ETL process on the project using Apache Airflow.